flutter/website/src/docs/resources/rendering.md

    model).

- * Finally, subclasses of `RenderObject` can override the default, do-nothing implemenations of `handleEvent` and `rotate` to respond to user input and screen rotation, respectively.
+ * Finally, subclasses of `RenderObject` can override the default, do-nothing implementations of `handleEvent` and `rotate` to respond to user input and screen rotation, respectively.

 The base model also provides two mixins for common child models: